NavyaG-lab/Tech-writer/data-users/etl_users/custom-s3-buckets-on-databricks.md

   ]
 }
 ```

+The bucket policies are at <https://github.com/nubank/iam-policies/tree/master/bucket-policies>.
+Remember to [run the lambda](https://github.com/nubank/iam-policies#s3-bucket-policies) to update the policy.

 It's important that the Data Account, account number `877163210394`, has the right permissions.
 Depending on your bucket requirements, like versioning, you might need to grant extra permissions.
 For a full list of actions check the [AWS documentation](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazons3.html)

 ##### Step 2